The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

 Mental patients and criminals were forced to participate, usually against their will.
 In one example, a mental patient in a Kentucky hospital was dosed with LSD for 174 consecutive days.

-The project continued for 20 years, running from 1952 – 1973, when it was finally abandoned.
-The CIA, after having conducted thousands of illegal, covert experiments on American citizens, finally concluded that psychoactive drugs were too unpredictable to be useful.
+MKUltra continued for 20 years, from 1952 – 1973.
+Then the CIA, having conducted thousands of illegal, covert experiments on American citizens, finally concluded that psychoactive drugs were too unpredictable to be useful.

 Then CIA director Richard Helms ordered most of the project files destroyed.
 While MKUltra was later uncovered by the New York times, in 1974, the loss of these documents means the full impact will never be known.